 |Yes, but most plans have a low or $0 monthly premium.
 You'll also need to pay your Part B premium.||Yes.
 You'll pay a monthly premium in addition to your Part B premium.|

 How do I apply for Medicare?

 For Medicare Part A and Part B, some people get them automatically while others have to sign up.
 Whether you have Social Security and how long you've worked and paid into Medicare play a big role in how and if you need to apply.
 If you are someone who is automatically enrolled, you'll receive your Medicare Card in the mail 3 months before your 65th birthday.
 Learn more about signing up for Medicare in our questions section.

 If you don't know which bucket you fall into, contact a Mutual of Omaha agent for more information about what to expect and plan for.

 You can enroll in Medicare starting three months prior to the month of your 65th birthday and extending for three months after the month of your birthday.
 (If your birthday is on the first of the month, you can enroll beginning four months prior to the month of your 65th birthday but only two months after the month of your birthday).
 Learn more about when you can apply in our Medicare questions section.

 You apply at your local Social Security Office, either online, by phone, or in-person.

 How do I switch plans or add more coverage to my Medicare solution?

 You can apply for a new Medicare supplement insurance plan at any time.
 However, you could be denied due to health conditions.
-If you want to switch between a Medicare Supplement plan and a Medicare Advantage plan, you need to switch during certain periods of time and depends on your current health conditions.
-Whether it's a Medicare Advantage plan or a Medicare Supplement insurance policy you can apply during the Annual Enrollment Period from October 15 to December 7 of each year.
+If you want to switch between a Medicare supplement plan and Medicare Advantage plan, you need to switch during certain periods of time and depends on your current health conditions.
+When switching to a Medicare Advantage plan you can apply during the Annual Enrollment Period from October 15-December 7 of each year.
 You cannot be denied this coverage, and it will be effective the following January 1.